Valuing an Essential Oil Distributor Business

 This past week, I had the opportunity to value an essential oil distributor business.
-After discussing the current state of the company and the purpose of the business, we discussed what a business valuation entails.
+After discussing the current state of the company as well as the purpose of the business, we discussed what a business valuation entails.
 Below we discuss some of the points of valuing an essential oil distributor business.

-The market value of a business is determined through a business valuation.
-A business valuation for an essential oil distributor business model relies on precedent transactions and cash flow analyses.
+A business valuation determines the market value of a business.
+A business valuation for an essential oil distributor business model relies on precedent transactions as well as cash flow analysis.

 1. Precedent transactions analysis compares your business against similar businesses that have been recently sold or acquired in the same industry.

 2. Cash Flow Analysis relies on the earnings potential of a business.
-There are two primary cash flow analyses that are commonly used:
+Two primary cash flow analyses are commonly used.
+They are the following:

 - Capitalization of Earnings

-- This analysis looks at a single period of earnings and applies a capitalization rate (cap rate).
-A similar analysis is used to determine the value of the real estate.
+- This analysis looks at a single period of earnings and applies a capitalization rate.
+A business appraiser uses a similar analysis to determine the value of the real estate.

 - Capitalization of Seller’s Discretionary Earnings (SDE)

 - SDE is a cash-flow-based measure of business earnings in an owner-operated business.
 It comprises the profit before tax and interest of a business before the owner’s benefits, non-cash expenses, and other non-related business incomes and expenses.
-A capitalization rate is then applied to the cash flow to derive a market value.
+A business analyst then applies a capitalization rate to the cash flow to derive a market value.

 Overall, no matter what business you are in, understanding the value of your business today can assist you in making more effective and efficient decisions.
 In the case of an essential oil distributor business, it can assist in many ways.
 Peak Business Valuation is happy to answer any questions you may have about valuing a business.
 Reach out by scheduling a free consultation.

-As mentioned at the beginning, Peak Business Valuation was asked to provide a business valuation for the express purpose of buying out a partner.
+As mentioned previously, Peak Business Valuation provided a business valuation for the express purpose of buying out a partner.
 The challenge of the valuation; however, was that the business did not have an operating agreement that defined valuation in the event of a buyout.
 The parties were at an impasse and could not reach an agreement as to the fair market value of a 50.0% interest.